ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-setup.rst

 There are two methods to setup a local build environment:

 #.
-Use the `Vagrantfile <https://github.com/ArduPilot/ardupilot_wiki/blob/master/Vagrantfile>`__ in the root of the repo to create a virtual machine with all the necessary packages installed.
+Use the `Vagrantfile <https://github.com/ArduPilot/ardupilot_wiki/blob/master/Vagrantfile>`__ in the root of the repo to create a Linux virtual machine with all the necessary packages installed.
 This is the preferred and supported method
 #.
-Install `Sphinx <http://www.sphinx-doc.org/en/stable/install.html>`__ on your local machine and skip the Vagrant instructions below (unsupported)
+Install `Sphinx <http://www.sphinx-doc.org/en/stable/install.html>`__ on your local Linux machine and skip the Vagrant instructions below (unsupported).
+To do this you can simply edit the Vagrantfile removing the specific vagrant provisioning commands, and run the Vagrantfile as a shell script.

 Fork and Clone the Wiki
 -----------------------